Dalziel and Pascoe and Kerry Godliman in Whitsable Pearl

 Who will play Dalziel and Pascoe?

-While the cast remains under wraps, the creative team is already in place.
+The remake’s creative team is already in place.
 Run Away director Isher Sahota will helm all six episodes.

 The series is being co-created by Colette Kane (Dept. Q, Vera) and Daisy Martey (Vikings: Valhalla), with Danusia Samal (Gangs of London) writing alongside Chris Ryden and Jon Rowe.